 I would like to specify a loan amount.
 By entering a specific dollar amount, your loan will be limited to the amount you enter or to the total Parent PLUS Loan amount offered, whichever is lower.

 I do not know the amount I want to borrow.
 I will contact the school.
 CMU will process the PLUS loan to the maximum amount of PLUS on your student's financial aid package.
 You do not need to contact the school.
 If you are unsure of how much to borrow, your maximum eligibility is listed on your student's Financial Aid Status Page.
 You are not required to apply for your maximum eligibility.
-If you plan to use funds from your current income or savings to make payments for your student's education, you may want to subtract the amount you plan to pay with your own resources from the maximum eligibility listed on your student's Financial Aid Status Page and borrow only what you need.
+If you plan to use funds from your current income or savings to make payments for your student's education, you may want to subtract the amount you plan to pay with your own resources from the maximum eligibility listed on your student's Financial Aid Portal page and borrow only what you need.
 If you do not plan to use any funds from your own resources, then you may want to borrow the maximum eligibility listed.

 Please note: Credit approvals are good for 180 days.
 If the credit approval has expired, increases in loan eligibility will be subject to a new credit approval.